 The related parties comprise associated undertakings, directors, key management personnel and their relatives.
-The Company carries out transactions with various related parties at agreed rates.
-Detail of related parties (with whom the Company has transacted along with relationship and transactions with related parties, other than those which have been disclosed elsewhere in these financial statements, are as follows:
+The Company carries out transactions with various related parties at agreed terms.
+Detail of related parties (with whom the Company has transacted) along with relationship and transactions with them, other than those which have been disclosed elsewhere in these financial statements, are as follows: